KifoPL/kifo-clanker/commandList.md

 test out if the `/` commands work properly.
 - Options:
 	- `input` - The text to return.
+### threads
+Manage threads in this channel.
+- Options:
+	- `archive` - Bulk archive oldest threads in this channel.
+	- `delete` - Bulk delete specified threads in this channel.
+### ticket
+Create a ticket
+- Options:
+	- `title` - The problem, or question you have.
+	- `description` - Provide any additional information about your question/problem
 ### ticketing
 Set up ticketing system in a channel.
 - Options: